-oblivious algorithm, a specific network, as a function of the algorithm's scheduler, so that if sessions are scheduled on this network according to the scheduler and the algorithm computes the max-min fair rates, then $\Omega(dn)$ update operations are required before convergence (Section 6).
-The construction is novel, purely combinatorial and of independent interest.
+Our first major result is a fundamental lower bound on the convergence complexity of oblivious algorithms.
+Its proof relies on constructing, given any arbitrary oblivious algorithm, a specific network, as a function of the algorithm's scheduler, so that if sessions are scheduled on this network according to the scheduler and the algorithm computes the max-min fair rates, then $\Omega(dn)$ update operations are required before convergence (section 6).
+The construction is novel, purely combinatorial, and of independent interest.
 We rely on the algorithm being optimistic and bottleneck for showing that convergence is slow.

-Although intuition may suggest that knowledge of session rates can be crucial to performance, we surprisingly establish that the lower bound of $\Omega(dn)$ we show on the convergence complexity of oblivious algorithms applies also to partially oblivious algorithms.
+Although intuition may suggest that knowledge of session rates can be crucial to performance, we surprisingly establish that the lower bound of $\Omega(dn)$ that we show on the convergence complexity of oblivious algorithms applies also to partially oblivious algorithms.
 We use a powerful simulation proof to simulate any partially oblivious scheduler on some network by an oblivious scheduler on the same network.
 The simulation inherits the $\Omega(dn)$ lower bound shown for oblivious algorithms down to partially oblivious algorithms.

 We show a matching upper bound on the convergence complexity of oblivious and partially oblivious algorithms.
 We present a class of oblivious algorithms, called d-Epoch, with convergence complexity $\Theta(dn)$; an example is algorithm RoundRobin, which uses the simple and natural idea of scheduling sessions in a round-robin order.
-We note that the partially oblivious algorithms GlobalMin and LocalMin from [1, Sections 4 & 5] also achieve convergence complexity $\Theta(dn)$, which implies the tightness of our lower bound for partially oblivious algorithms; however, any d-Epoch algorithm improves over these two algorithms since it is oblivious.
+We note that the partially oblivious algorithms GlobalMin and LocalMin from [1, sections 4 and 5] also achieve convergence complexity $\Theta(dn)$, which implies the tightness of our lower bound for partially oblivious algorithms; however, any d-Epoch algorithm improves over these two algorithms since it is oblivious.

 At this point, it is only natural to ask whether it is possible to overcome the $\Theta(dn)$ barrier on convergence complexity achievable by oblivious or partially oblivious algorithms, possibly at the cost of sacrificing locality.
 Perhaps not very surprisingly, it turns out that the locality enjoyed by oblivious and partially oblivious algorithms comes at a multiplicative in d overhead on convergence complexity.
-We present a counter-example, non-oblivious and optimistic algorithm, called Linear, that achieves an exact bound of n on convergence complexity; Linear follows the earlier idea of selecting and conservatively increasing the rate of any session that traverses the most highly congested link in the network (see, e.g., [2, Section 6.4.2] or [15]).
+We present a counterexample-nonoblivious and optimistic algorithm called Linear-that achieves an exact bound of n on convergence complexity; Linear follows the earlier idea of selecting and conservatively increasing the rate of any session that traverses the most highly congested link in the network (see, e.g., [2, section 6.4.2] or [15]).
 We emphasize that Linear, although theoretically efficient, is clearly impractical.